"I've been knocked down a lot. And I've learned you can't stay down. You've got to get up."

 Throughout his political career, Biden was known less for ideological purity and more for his ability to connect with voters across demographic lines.
 This approach perfectly aligned with the Type 2's focus on relationship over abstraction.

 Campaign staff often struggled to keep Biden on schedule because of his tendency to linger with voters, listening to their stories and concerns long after scheduled stop times.
-This wasn't political calculation—it was the natural expression of a Helper personality genuinely energized by human connection.
+This wasn't political calculation.
+It was the natural expression of a Helper personality genuinely energized by human connection.

 Former Obama advisor David Axelrod observed: